Market Readiness Assistance Grant (MRA Grant) – Globalisation

 • A company seeking support for the purpose of fundraising or increasing domestic sales.

-Why should companies apply for the MRA grant?
+Why Should Companies Apply for the MRA grant?

 To optimise the advantages provided by the MRA Grant and guarantee a prosperous venture in international business development, adherence to the subsequent guidelines is highly recommended: